 If you are wearing a shoe, make sure to carefully remove your shoe and examine your foot.
 Make sure to check the bottom of the shoe to determine what the foreign body is.

 Make note of the type of shoes you are wearing so you can notify your doctor.

 Gently Wash Your Foot Using Soap and Water

 Using a washcloth, gently wash any visible dirt and debris away from the puncture wound site.
 Do not scrub the skin too aggressively.
 This can cause pain.

 Start Epsom salt soaks.
 This can help cleanse the foot and can also help reduce pain.
 Avoid soaking the foot in hydrogen peroxide, as this is not optimal for wound healing.

 Apply Antibiotic Cream Onto the Puncture Wound and Keep It Covered

-If you sustain a puncture wound with a foreign body that is embedded in the foot, it’s best to stay off of the foot until you can see your doctor.
+If you sustain a puncture wound with a foreign body that is embedded in the foot, it’s best to stay off of the lower extremity until you can see your doctor.

 It’s normal for a puncture wound site to swell.
 Make sure you elevate your foot on two pillows while seated and sleeping to help prevent swelling.
-Elevating the foot can also help relieve pain.
+Elevating the lower extremity can also help relieve pain.